unrealwork/axibase-collector/installation-on-docker.md

 **Name** | **Required** | **Description**
 ----- | ----- | -----
 `--detach` | Yes | Run container in background and print container id.
-`--publish-all` | No | Publish all exposed ports to random ports `--restart` | No | Auto-restart policy. _Not supported in all Docker Engine versions._
+`--publish-all` | No | Publish exposed https port (9443) to a random port `--restart` | No | Auto-restart policy. _Not supported in all Docker Engine versions._
-`--name` | Yes | Assign a unique name to the container.
+`--name` | No | Assign a host-unique name to the container.

-To bind the collector to a particular port instead of a random one, replace `--publish-all` with `--publish 10443:8443`, where the first number indicates an available port on Docker host.
+To bind the collector to a particular port instead of a random one, replace `--publish-all` with `--publish 10443:9443`, where the first number indicates an available port on Docker host.

 ## Check Installation